hashgraph/hedera-cli/README.md

 - [Topic Commands](#topic-commands): Create and manage topics
 - [Hbar Command](#hbar-command): Transfer hbars between accounts
 - [Backup Commands](#backup-commands): Create a backup of your state
-- [Record Commands](#record-commands): Record CLI interactions and store it in scripts
 - [State Commands](#state-commands): Manage the state of the CLI tool
-- [Script Commands](#script-commands): Replay and manage scripts containing recorded CLI interactions
+- [Script Commands](#script-commands): Replay and manage script blocks containing CLI commands
   - [Dynamic Variables in Scripts](#dynamic-variables-in-scripts): Use dynamic variables in scripts

 > Each of the commands can be run with the `--help` flag to display the command's options and usage.